5 things to know about the latest charges against Donald Trump

 Investigations into election interference are ongoing elsewhere, as well.
 Arizona's Democratic attorney general is investigating the 2020 fake electors there, and a Georgia prosecutor is set to soon announce her long-awaited charging decisions in an investigation into efforts by Trump and his allies to overturn the 2020 election there.

-And all of these investigations are happening separately to the Justice Department's sprawling and complex investigation into the events of Jan.
+And all of these investigations are happening separately from the Justice Department's sprawling and complex investigation into the events of Jan.
 6, 2021.

 On that day, Trump's supporters stormed the U.S. Capitol, injuring scores of law enforcement officers, forcing a panicked evacuation of the nation's political leaders and threatening the peaceful transfer of power after Trump lost the 2020 presidential election.